 - 30% federal solar investment tax credit

 - 100% property tax exemption

 - Multiple payment and financing options to choose from

 - Solar programs available for low-income residents

 - Clean energy = good for the environment

 We break down and explain each of these items in the article below.

-Considering this, as well as inflation and financial benefits from available incentives, the average home or business owner in California who purchases a solar energy system could reasonably expect to recoup their solar investment in just over 7 years.
+Considering this, as well as inflation and financial benefits from available incentives, the average home or business owner in California who purchases a solar energy system could reasonably expect to recoup their solar investment in a payback period of just over 7 years.
 After that, they will essentially be able to use the energy production from their solar panels to power their house or office building for free or for a very low rate.

 In fact, over the life of the solar energy system, a California resident could expect to save nearly $35,000.

 Solar lease, power purchase agreement, loan, and outright purchase options are available to pay for solar energy systems in California.